 - Do they recognize familiar surroundings?

 - Does your loved one have any unmet needs, such as needing to use the bathroom, wanting food or water, pain that is not being well managed, or desiring comfort?

 - Does your loved one seem worried, anxious or bored?

 - Have any new medications been added to or removed from your loved one’s regimen?
 What about dosage changes?

 - Has their environment changed at all recently?

 Only after you have precisely defined the problem by completing these three steps can you start thinking about whether an intervention is needed and what that might entail.

-You may come to find that your loved one’s wandering behaviors are merely annoying and do not pose any harm.
-This is a good thing because it does not generally require intervention beyond basic safety measures.
+You may come to find that your loved one’s wandering behaviors are merely annoying and don't pose any harm.
+This is a good thing because it doesn't generally require intervention beyond basic safety measures.
 Walking provides many health benefits and can be a good activity for seniors.
 However, if a person with dementia is walking to the point of exhaustion, losing weight, falling, getting lost or escaping into unsafe areas (also called elopement), then interventions are necessary.

 I have found that family, paid caregivers and health care providers tend to want to control or stop troubling dementia behaviors through medications or physical restraints.
 However, there are no FDA-approved medications for wandering behaviors, and the medications many doctors recommend can cause sedation and contribute to falls.
 Additionally, the use of physical restraints can be detrimental to an elder’s physical and mental health, enhancing the risk of poor circulation, pressure ulcers, weakness, incontinence, increased dependence, depression, agitation, fear and isolation.